kshedden/case_studies/stats485/writing_assignments.md

 feedback you received on your earlier submission in mind, but just as important is to meet all the standards expressed in the writing tips and course syllabus.

+5. (Due November 6th) Write a memo discussing a focused analuysis of the natality data.
+You should largely focus on the themes discussed in class but there should be some novelty to your approach as well.
+As always, be sure to keep the writing tips and syllabus in mind as you prepare your memo.